Mohammad-B-Ahmed/Mohammad-B-Ahmed/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working as backend engineer at Gateway ICT.
+- 🔭 I’m currently working as Fullstack developer.

 - 👯 I’m looking to collaborate on **OpenSource Projects**.